 Methods A surgical technique was developed to replace the supportive function of a failed ligamentous suspension in 112 patients with ptotic breasts.
-This was done by

-Presented at the Annual General Meeting of the Association of Plastic and Reconstructive Surgeons of South Africa combined with the 5th Pan African Congress, Natal, South Africa, 22-26 October 2006; International Society of Aesthetic Plastic Surgery, Cape Town, South Africa, 17-19 March 2007; International Society of Aesthetic Plastic Surgery, Melbourne, Australia, 10-13 February 2008; and British Association of Aesthetic Plastic Surgeons, London, UK, 22-23 September 2010.
+This was done by in 112 patients with ptotic breasts.
+This was done by and Reconstructive Surgeons of South Africa combined with the 5th Pan African Congress, Natal, South Africa, 22-26 October 2006; International Society of Aesthetic Plastic Surgery, Cape Town, South Africa, 17-19 March 2007; International Society of Aesthetic Plastic Surgery, Melbourne, Australia, 10-13 February 2008; and British Association of Aesthetic Plastic Surgeons, London, UK, 22-23 September 2010.